la-haute-societe/yii2-save-relations-behavior/README.md

 - Works with existing as well as new related models
 - Composite primary keys are supported
 - Only pure Active Record API is used so it should work with any DB driver
+- As of 1.5.0 release, related records can now be deleted along with the main model

 Installation
 ------------